giovanni-t/remote-access/README.md

 ## Support

-If you are having issues, please let us know, by posting an issue on this github page.
+If you are having issues, please let us know by posting an issue on this github page.